rails/rails/guides/source/autoloading_and_reloading_constants.md

 How files are autoloaded depends on `eager_load` and `cache_classes` config settings which typically vary in development, production, and test modes:

  * In **development**, you want quicker startup with incremental loading of application code.
-So `eager_load` should be set to `false`, and rails will autoload files as needed (see [Autoloading Algorithms](#autoloading-algorithms) below) -- and then reload them when they change (see [Constant Reloading](#constant-reloading) below).
+So `eager_load` should be set to `false`, and Rails will autoload files as needed (see [Autoloading Algorithms](#autoloading-algorithms) below) -- and then reload them when they change (see [Constant Reloading](#constant-reloading) below).
  * In **production**, however you want consistency and thread-safety and can live with a longer boot time.
-So `eager_load` is set to `true`, and then during boot (before the app is ready to receive requests) rails loads all files in the `eager_load_paths`  and then turns off auto loading (NB: autoloading may be needed during eager loading).
+So `eager_load` is set to `true`, and then during boot (before the app is ready to receive requests) Rails loads all files in the `eager_load_paths`  and then turns off auto loading (NB: autoloading may be needed during eager loading).
 Not autoloading after boot is a `good thing`, as autoloading can cause the app to be have thread-safety problems.
- * In **test**, for speed of execution (of individual tests) `eager_load` is `false`, so rails follows development behaviour.
+ * In **test**, for speed of execution (of individual tests) `eager_load` is `false`, so Rails follows development behaviour.

-What is described above are the defaults with a newly generated rails app.
+What is described above are the defaults with a newly generated Rails app.
 There are multiple ways this can be configured differently (see [Configuring Rails Applications](configuring.html#rails-general-configuration).
 ).
-But using `autoload_paths` on its own  in the past (pre-rails 5) developers might configure `autoload_paths` to add in extra locations (e.g. `lib` which used to be an autoload path list years ago, but no longer is).
+But using `autoload_paths` on its own  in the past (before Rails 5) developers might configure `autoload_paths` to add in extra locations (e.g. `lib` which used to be an autoload path list years ago, but no longer is).
 However this is now discouraged for most purposes, as it is likely to lead to production-only errors.
 It is possible to add new locations to both `config.eager_load_paths` and `config.autoload_paths` but use at your own risk.

 See also ([Autoloading in the Test Environment](#autoloading-in-the-test-environment).